Population:

 "AKK" districts:

-The three urban districts of Amöneburg, Kastel and Kostheim on the right bank of the Rhine were separated from the city by the Allied Occupation Forces in 1945 and are still governed directly from Wiesbaden.
-De facto, they are however part of the city of Mainz.
+The three urban districts of Amöneburg, Kastel, and Kostheim on the right bank of the Rhine were separated from the city by the Allied Occupation Forces in 1945 and are still governed directly from Wiesbaden.
+However, they are part of the city of Mainz.

 Twin cities: